 There are two types of out-of-school suspensions, Short-Term Suspensions and Long-Term Suspensions.
-The principal or his/her designee shall determine the extent of the rights to be afforded the student at a disciplinary hearing based on the anticipated consequences for the disciplinary offense.
-If the consequence may be long-term suspension from school, the principal or his/her designee shall afford the student additional rights as described below, in addition to those rights afforded to students who may face a short-term suspension from school.
+The principal or the principal's designee shall determine the extent of the rights to be afforded the student at a disciplinary hearing based on the anticipated consequences for the disciplinary offense.
+If the consequence may be long-term suspension from school, the principal or the principal's designee shall afford the student additional rights as described below, in addition to those rights afforded to students who may face a short-term suspension from school.
 All students facing out-of-school suspension shall have the right to oral and written notice, as described below.